eelfire/arc-lang/README.md

 ### Assignment 5

 - We build an AST (Abstract Syntax Tree) for the language.
 Before that we first finalze the design by drawing the classes of the AST.
-One can find it in `AST_Classes.pdf`.
+One can find it in `AST_Classes.jpg` or `AST_Classes.svg`.